A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

 The $n+1$-form $\Pi$ is called the \textit{Poincar\'e-Cartan} form.

-Now suppose we have a variation of Legendre submanifolds with fixed boundary, i.e. suppose there is a smooth map $F:N\times[0,1]\rr S$ such that each $F_t=F_{|{N_t}}$, with $N_t={N\times\{t\}}$, defines a Legendre submanifold (in other words, $F^*\theta\equiv0\mod\dx t$) and $\partial (F(N_t))$ is independent of $t$.
-The variation is of course in turn of the Legendre submanifold $F_0=f:N\rr S$.
-Then, subtracting $\int_{N_t}\theta\wedge\beta=0$ to the left hand side, applying the well-known formula of the usual derivative becoming the Lie derivative under the integral and using the Cartan formula, it is proved that
+Now suppose we have a variation of Legendre submanifolds with fixed boundary, i.e. suppose there exists a smooth map $F:N\times[0,1]\rr S$ such that each $F_{|{N_t}}$, with $N_t={N\times\{t\}}$, defines a Legendre submanifold (in other words, $F^*\theta\equiv0\mod\dx t$) and $\partial (F(N_t))$ is independent of $t$.
+The variation is of course around the Legendre submanifold $F_{|{N_0}}=f:N\rr S$.
+Then, subtracting $\int_{N_t}\theta\wedge\beta=0$ from the left hand side, applying the well-known formula of the usual derivative becoming the Lie derivative under the integral and using the Cartan formula, it is proved that